sigruptor/arjhanwar.github.io/books/data_intensive_app/storage_retreival.md

 - However some operation require several different pages to be overwritten.
 - FOr updating pages, some latches (light weigth locking)

+Optimizations:
+- Not all keys need to be stored
+- Keys on the leaf node are kept sequentially this helps with a) Range queries b) Data is usually requested in a batch.
+- Instead of overwriting, a new page is created (snapshot isolation)

 #### Comparison BTrees vs LSM Trees
+LSM Trees are said to be faster for writes, while BTrees are said to be faster for reads (however this depends on the workload).

+- THey have less write amplification factor (for SSDs, even overwriting requires entire block to be re-written, and SSD have fixed number of writes).
+- FOr compaction, the Segments written are sequential (faster than random writes on magnetic disks as well)
+- BTrees usually leave some fragmented space
+- Compaction process can sometime interfere with performance of ongoing reads and writes.
+- SSTables does not throttle the write requests
+- BTrees key exists exactly at one place in the index - useful for databases where transactional semantics are needed.

 #### Other Indexing Structures
+For relational databases, BTrees, SSTables can be used as secondary indexes.
+1. Clustered Index: Value is stored in the index itself, reads are much faster this way.
+2. NonClustered Index: Value is not stored in the index, rather the pointer to the row is stored.
+This way row need not be duplicated during writes, however during reads, there is one extra hop

+###### Multi-Column Index
+Index with multiple columns, designed to serve very specific queries.
+- Location indexes (R Index) : usually 2 dimensional location is converted into a single number.

+###### Full Text/Fuzzy indexes
+Where the word that is searched is not exactly the same, the goal is to retrieve similar words or synonyms. **Lucene** is able to search the words upto a certain edit distance.
+Usually SSTAbles - sparse inmemory index with a collection of keys.
+However, in Lucene, in-memory index is a finite state automatan over the characters of a key (Trie)

+###### Keeping everything in memory
+This is a faster solution as system does not have to figure out the encoding-in memory data structure into disk.
+This can be made to work with WAL and recovering from logs when the system crashes.
+Redis allows you to store SOrted Sets or priority queues directly as in-memory implementation is simple.

 #### Considerations
 1) Does data fit into memory ?
 2) Is load read-heavy or write heavy ?